bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 >> Use this to figure out if the composer is running in Headless mode or with the GUI.

 > projectFeatureLevel()
 >> Returns the feature level of the current project.
-This is a convenience function which reads the feature level from the "featureLevel" property of the "ProjectSettings" object.
+This is a convenience function which reads the feature level from the `featureLevel` property of the `ProjectSettings` object.

 > minFeatureLevel()
 >> Returns the current minimum feature level supported by the engine.